-Join Jan Kabili for an in-depth discussion in this video Building import presets, part of Using Presets in Lightroom.
+Join Jan Kabili for an in-depth discussion in this video Building import presets, part of Lightroom: Presets.

 So far, we've been focusing on how you can create presets for file renaming and for…metadata that you can include as settings here in the Import window when you're…bringing photos into Lightroom.
 But there's even a bigger way to use…presets when you're importing, and that is to set up all of your import settings and…then save that whole group of settings as a preset that you can quickly apply to…other photos in the future.
 To show you that, with a memory card…attached to my computer, I've clicked the Import button to open this Import window…and I'm going to quickly chose some settings and then save those as an Import preset.…